 Since the explosion, cases of COVID-19 in Lebanon have quadrupled, but with almost half the city’s medical centres destroyed, treatment options are limited.
 The entire nation has been placed into lockdown to stop the spread of the coronavirus.
-Our lifesaving work is continuing throughout the lockdown, and we have already provided food and emergency supplies to more than 10,000 people.
+Our lifesaving work is continuing throughout the lockdown, and we have already provided food to nearly 5,000 people.

 But we still have so much more work to do.

-Please give now to support families devastated by the Beirut explosion.
+Please donate now to support families devastated by the Beirut explosion.

-The explosion left the city absolutely devastated.
-This video was captured shortly after the blast.
+The explosion left Beirut absolutely devastated.
+This video was captured shortly after the 2020 blast.

 “We already thought we were going through the worst and yet… It’s a real nightmare.
 Beirut, already on the brink of the abyss, apparently found it on August 4, 2020.

 With the Crisis, we were already struggling to cope with the scale of humanitarian needs.”

 — CARE Lebanon Country Director Bujar Hoxha